How to Apply

 4. Create a one-page timeline for the project.

-5. Create a one-page proposed budget for the $15,000 award.
+5. Create a one-page proposed budget for $20,000 award.
 The stipend may be used for travel, living expenses, materials, a language refresher course, or whatever will promote the successful completion of your project.
 The stipend may not be used as salary for the awardee.
 Award funds cannot be gifted to another organization.

 6. Nominations for a joint award, with two students sharing a single proposed project and award, are acceptable.
 If the students come from different colleges, they must choose one of their colleges through which to apply and follow the established process for that college.
 Both students should include their own biographical information, personal essay, official transcript, and faculty and personal recommendations.
 A jointly written project proposal, timeline and budget should be submitted along with the letter from the partnering organization.